CarlosHernandezP/BCN-20k/README.md

 <hr>

 ## Training
-In order to train a model, one should set the model's name at [`utils/settings.yaml`](utils/settings.yaml) for on the following:
+In order to train a model, one should set the model's name at [`utils/settings.yaml`](utils/settings.yaml) for one of the following:
 | **Settings name** |      Model      |
 |-------------------|-----------------|
 | res18             | ResNet 18       |